danielkrainas/shex/README.md

-# shex
+# Shex

-shex is a [Stonehearth](http://stonehearth.net/) mod management commandline tool, modeled after other package managers such as npm and bower.
+Shex is a [Stonehearth](http://stonehearth.net/) mod management commandline tool, modeled after other package managers such as gvt, npm, and bower.

+For information regarding the registry server

 ## Installation

-shex may be used as a standalone application or installed to make it more easily accessible.
-There are several ways to install shex.
+Shex may be used as a standalone application or installed to make it more easily accessible.

-### Using shex

-shex can install itself onto your system using the command `install` command with the `-self` option:

-> $ shex install -self

-or to a specific location:

-> $ shex install -self /path/to/install/shex/in

-If the path does not exist, it will be created.

 ### Using Go